This essay talks about grieving, mourning, and love.

 Tears are the silent language of grief.

 Grieving is about loss and pain.
-A person is gone and there is a hole in our psyche.
-It can feel similar to how the cartoon Coyote leaves a hole shaped like his outline when he goes through a wall.
+A person is gone and there is a hole in the world.
+There is also a hole in our psyche.
+These can feel similar to how the cartoon Coyote leaves a hole shaped like his outline when he goes through a wall.

 Then he told Thomas, "Reach out your finger here, and look at my hands.
 Take your hand, and thrust it into my side.
 Stop doubting and believe."

 - John 20:27